top of page

 2. AI- Enhanced Upcycling: Temera and Mermec Engineering

-A Video Provided by Temera and Mermec Engineering
+View Temera and Mermec Engineering Website

 The Temera software company is renowned for its pioneering work in IoT solutions aimed at enhancing traceability and digitalisation within the fashion and luxury sectors, with clients such as Versace, Prada, Yves Saint Laurent, Valentino, Vivienne Westwood, Loro Piana, Bvlgari and many more.
 It is part of the global label IoT solutions conglomerate Beontag.
 Temera and Mermec Engineering have partnered to launch "t!Upcycling," a project aimed at enhancing circular economy efforts in the luxury fashion sector.
 This creative initiative combines AI, machine vision, and NFC tags to automate the recognition of products for upcycling, offering a sustainable solution to recycling and repurposing luxury items.
 The technology allows for efficient identification and processing, benefiting brands and the environment.